Spanish Guinea: Colony of Spanish Guinea

 Inaugural flight with Iberia from Madrid to Bata in 1941.

 Marine Infantry in Spanish Guinea in 1964.

 Decolonisation

 The post-war political history of Spanish Guinea had three fairly distinct phases.
 From 1946 to 1959, it had the status of a "province", having been raised from "colony", after the Portuguese Empire made overtures to take it over.
-From 1960 to 1968, Spain tried a system of partial decolonisation to keep the province within the Spanish territorial system, which failed due to continued anti-colonial activity by Guineans.
+From 1960 to 1968, Spain tried a system of partial decolonisation to keep the province within the Spanish territorial system, which failed owing to continued anti-colonial activity by Guineans.
 On 12 October 1968, Spain conceded the independence of the Republic of Equatorial Guinea.
 Francisco Macías Nguema was elected as president.